-- The DATA statement creates the transaction data set ADD\INVENTORY. - 2 The MODIFY statement loads the data from the INVENTORY and ADD\INVENTORY data sets. - 3 The \IORC\ automatic variable is used for error checking.
-The value of \IORC\ is a numeric return code that indicates the status of the most recent I/O operation. - 5 The REPLACE statement updates the master data set INVENTORY by replacing the observation in the master data set with the observation from the transaction data set. - 6 The SYSRC autocall macro checks to see if the value of \IORC\ is \DSENMR.
-If the value is \DSENMR, then an observation in the transaction data set does not exist in the master data set.
+- 1 The DATA statement creates the transaction data set ADD_INVENTORY. - 2 The MODIFY statement loads the data from the INVENTORY and ADD_INVENTORY data sets. - 3 The IORC automatic variable is used for error checking.
+The value of IORC is a numeric return code that indicates the status of the most recent I/O operation. - 4 The SYSRC autocall macro checks to see if the value of IORC is SOK.
+If the value is SOK, then an observation in the transaction data set matches an observation in the master data set. - 5 The REPLACE statement updates the master data set INVENTORY by replacing the observation in the master data set with the observation from the transaction data set. - 6 The SYSRC autocall macro checks to see if the value of IORC is DSENMR.
+If the value is DSENMR, then an observation in the transaction data set does not exist in the master data set.